cluttrdev/gitlab-exporter/README.md

 ## Acknowledgements

-This project was inspired by [Maxime Visonneau's][github-mvisonneau] [gitlab-ci-pipeline-exporter][github-gcpe].
+This project was inspired by Maxime Visonneau's [gitlab-ci-pipeline-exporter][github-gcpe].

+The project logo is based on the original [artwork][gopher-artwork] created by Ashley McNamara.

 ## License